Autodesk-Forge/forge-bim360-data.connector.dashboard/README.md

 7. At the beginning right after a new request is created, no job yet.
 So the job list is empty.
 Since the job of ONE_TIME will start immediately, the sample will poll status of job list.
 When it is available, it will notify client side by socket, and refresh the job list of table view.
 As to other type than ONE_TIME, the execute start time may not happen soon, so the sample does not check job list.
 The user will have to click hub after some time, depending on when the execute start time will be.

-8. The sample also place a hold with Callback feature of Data Connector API.
-The callback will not triggered when a job completes, or fails.
-You can decide what you want to do with the sample, or with your own sample.

 ## Deployment

 To deploy this application to Heroku, the **Callback URL** for Forge must use your `.herokuapp.com` address.
 After clicking on the button below, at the Heroku Create New App page, set your Client ID, Secret and Callback URL for Forge.